 Remove the screws that fix the cooling fan and the heat sink, and disconnect the fan cable from the motherboard to remove the fan and heat sink.
 You can see that the two fans are one-piece design, and the dimensions are relatively close.
 However, the two fans are limited by the size of the fuselage, so the design is relatively thin, relying on a large number of blades and high speed to obtain better air volume and wind pressure.

-It can be seen that a large area of pure copper fins is covered under the heat pipe, and the power supply part of the CPU also has auxiliary heat dissipation measures.
+A large area of pure copper fins is covered under the heat pipe, and the power supply part of the CPU also has auxiliary heat dissipation measures.

 This is the complete picture of the motherboard after removing the cooling module, fan, battery, metal shield, and SSD.
 If you have to replace the keyboard, you need to remove the motherboard and the USB board on the left.